 PI’s may be on more than one RSF grant at the same time but may not receive more than $25,000 over a two year period, regardless of the number of projects they have with RSF.

-Post-doctoral Researchers who have appointments of no more than three years: RSF will consider providing support for the percent of time spent working on the RSF project, up to a maximum of 50 percent of their normal salary, but no more than $25,000 per year (a maximum of $50,000 for the duration of the project).
+For post-doctoral researchers who have appointments of no more than three years or project managers/coordinators, RSF will consider providing support for the percent of time spent working on the RSF project, up to a maximum of 50 percent of their normal salary, but no more than $25,000 per year (a maximum of $50,000 for the duration of the project).

 RSF pays fringe benefits where required up to a maximum of 40%.

-When projects include work subcontracted to another university or organization, a separate detailed budget for the subcontract must also be submitted.
-We do not allow indirect costs on subcontracts to external vendors such as survey firms, laboratories or testing companies, or university-affiliated survey centers; indirect/overhead costs are only allowed on subcontracts to other universities or research organizations.
-In the case of subcontracts to other universities or research organizations, indirect expenses may not be charged by both the subcontracted organization and the university acting as the fiscal agent on the same amount.
-Each university or research organizations may include indirect on its portion of direct costs.
+When projects include work subcontracted to another university or organization, a detailed budget and budget justification for each line item in the subcontract must also be submitted as part of the main proposal and budget template.
+We do not allow indirect costs on subcontracts to external vendors such as survey firms, laboratories or testing companies, or university-affiliated survey centers; indirect costs are only allowed on subcontracts to other universities or research organizations.
+Each university or research organizations may include indirect costs only on its portion of direct costs.